hamza-al/hmz-io/README.md

 - errors:
   - file with that filename does not exist

-### enter
+### goto
-Changes current directory to a specified CHILD directory of the current directory
+Changes current directory to a specified directory
 - usage:
   - enter \<dirname>
 - errors:
   - directory with that name does not exist
-### makedir
+### newdir
-Creates a new file with a given name
+Creates a new directory with a given name
 - usage:
   - makedir \<dirname>
 - errors: